OlegWock/surek/README.md

 ## Examples

-You can find example stacks in [example-stacks](example-stacks/) folder.
+You can find example stacks in the [example-stacks](example-stacks/) folder.

 ## Variables